GSA/fedramp-gov/pages/tips-cues.md

 <div class="q3">
 <h3>Q: What happens during an Agency Authorization kick-off meeting with the FedRAMP PMO?</h3>
-<p><strong>A:</strong>  As described in the Agency Authorization Playbook, the FedRAMP PMO considers a kick-off meeting to be an integral step of the authorization process.
+<p><strong>A:</strong>  As described in the <a href="https://www.fedramp.gov/assets/resources/documents/Agency_Authorization_Playbook.pdf">Agency Authorization Playbook</a> , the FedRAMP PMO considers a kick-off meeting to be an integral step of the authorization process.
 Kick-off meetings provide the Agency, Cloud Service Provider (CSP), Third Party Assessment Organization (3PAO), and FedRAMP PMO the opportunity to convene at the outset of an authorization effort.
 During a kick-off meeting, the following topics should be addressed:
 Roles and responsibilities for the Agency, CSP, and 3PAO Applicable project milestones, especially with respect to CSP package documentation for the System Security Plan (SSP), Security Assessment Plan (SAP), and Security Assessment Report (SAR)
 Review of Agency-specific system or control requirements and concerns